DavidF-Dev/Terraria-Michael-Mod/README.md

 ## Features
 - Boosts FPS up to 90 FPS, providing a smooth gameplay experience.
 - Boosts performance when Calamity is enabled, by dynamically allocating more RAM.
+- Boosts network performance, by dynamically reducing the ping to 4ms.

 ## Usage